wp-sms/wp-sms/readme.txt

 == Changelog ==
 = 4.0.5 =
 * Fixed path to the nusoap class on some gateways [Thanks nekofar](https://github.com/nekofar)
+* Fixed send sms time in database
+* Fixes including gateways class error when the class was not in the plugin
+* Improvement plugin to initial the gateways
 * Added asr3sms.com gateway

 = 4.0.4 =